-The WebSocket protocol simplifies data exchanges between clients and servers, and allows servers to actively push data to clients.
-You can enable WebSocket to minimize the usage of server and bandwidth resources, and facilitate real-time communication.
-This topic describes how to enable and configure WebSocket.
+The WebSocket protocol simplifies data exchanges between clients and servers, and allows servers to proactively push data to clients.
+WebSocket increases the utilization of server and bandwidth resources, and implements instant communication.
+This topic describes how to configure WebSocket.

-- Before you enable WebSocket, you must disable HTTP/2.
-Otherwise, errors may occur.
+If clients do not support HTTP/2, you must disable HTTP/2 for Dynamic Route for CDN (DCDN).
+Otherwise, service errors may arise.
 For more information about how to disable HTTP/2, see Enable HTTP/2.

 - Log on to the DCDN console.